Hurricane Ida triggering trauma 16 years to the day after Hurricane Katrina

 MOUNT PLEASANT, S.C.
-(WCBD) – Search and rescue efforts are underway in Louisiana after Hurricane Ida tore through the state.
+(WCBD) – Search and rescue efforts are underway in Louisiana after Hurricane Ida ripped through the state on Sunday.

-Dangerous and destructive, Hurricane Ida’s arrival triggered trauma for some as the storm approached 16 years to the day after Hurricane Katrina.
+Dangerous and destructive, Hurricane Ida’s arrival triggered trauma for some as the storm approached 16 years to the day after Hurricane Katrina brought devastation to New Orleans and the surrounding areas.

 “It’s a tragic situation, but I think we don’t know exactly how bad it is.
 We know it’s bad.
 We just don’t know how bad,” said Ben Williamson who is the Communications Director for Red Cross of South Carolina.